The most important ingredient when marketing your presentation, your workshop, webinar, or any live event is giving it a catchy name.

 We’ve got “how to”, a verb, like “create” or “discover”, then a benefit.
 In this example, “Create a Catchy Name”, and the last part, which is an optional part, is the time frame… ie how long will this take me?
 People want to get a specific time frame of when they can get their result.
 That’s why I’ve got “How to Create a Catchy Name for Your Presentation in Five Minutes or Less.”

 I know that this works so many ways.
-We’ve created events called “How to Become a Highly Successful Coach”.
+We’ve created events called “How To Become A Highly Successful Coach”.
 We’ve got this one, “How to Create a Catchy Name”.
 Our very first event that we ran in 2009 with Authentic Education was called “How to Change for Good”.

 Using Alliteration